Empire of Sin (video game): Gameplay

 Alcohol is the most vital component of any boss' empire; without enough to sell, rackets will be unable to generate substantial profits.
 Each neighborhood has locations where speakeasies and breweries can be established to produce and sell alcohol, and the boss must invest considerable sums to protect them and increase their production capabilities.
 Alcohol can also be given to the player by allies or received as part of a reward for completing certain missions.
 Alcohol is graded by its quality, from low-quality "swill" that can be made cheaply but will not sell for much to "premium" and "top-shelf" alcohol that is more expensive and riskier to manufacture but can be sold for high prices.

 Taking over rackets or occupied buildings, as well as getting into shootouts with rival gangs or law enforcement officers, enters the boss and their crew into a turn-based strategy game similar to X-Com.
 Members of the crew must be positioned before they can attack or accept any of the player's orders, and can be armed with a variety of weapons, body armor, explosives, and healing items purchased from black market dealers.
 Combat is also impacted by various traits and perks the characters have, and may cause them to act differently from the player's orders.
 For example, a character with the "Hair Trigger" trait may fire their weapon out in the open rather than moving to cover when ordered.
 These traits can change over the course of a game; for example, an underling may become more accustomed to solving problems through violent means the more they are put in such conditions.

 The primary focus of Empire of Sin is to grow the boss' empire through conquest and effective management.
 Funds earned from rackets can be used to pay off cops, hire lawyers to keep underlings out of trouble, recruit advisors and underbosses who can reduce the player's workload by assuming some responsibilities of managing the empire, and plant moles in other gangs to disrupt their operations.
 The game is partially roguelike in nature as the rackets on the game's map reallocate for each playthrough, and new characters are generated with different perks each time.
 Some have compared Empire of Sin and its gameplay as a successor to the 1999 game Mob Rule.

-In addition to empire-building, each boss character has their own unique storyline and missions that can be completed up until the end of the game.
-These offer insight into the characters and can enable them to earn special rewards.
+In addition to empire-building, each boss character has their own unique storyline, missions, and interactions that can be completed up until the end of the game.
+These offer insight and info on the characters and can enable them to earn special rewards.